11 Money Management Tips for Military Members

 2. Opening a Savings Account

 As part of your budget, it’s a good idea to open a savings account, if you don’t already have one.
 You can set aside money here for everything from a down payment on a house after your service to a new car to a wedding.
-If you intend to leave money in the account for the duration of your deployment, it’s especially wise to find a high-yield savings account that pays high interest on all your deposits.
+If you intend to leave money in the account for the duration of your deployment, it’s especially wise to find a high-yield savings account that pays an above-average interest rate on your deposits.

 3. Automating Your Savings